 The building of Holborn Viaduct began in 1867 and it was opened with much fanfare in November 1869 by Queen Victoria.
 Its functional purpose was to ease entry to the City by spanning the ‘Fleet Ditch’, and to provide a ‘slip road’ to the Smithfield food markets just to the NE.
 Clearly, though, it was also a celebration of the Victorian modernising spirit and satisfied an urge to playfully imbue engineering with the arts.

 The Viaduct was conceived as a piece with the step-buildings surrounding it .
 The niche statuary and ornamentation overlooking the viaduct is remarkable.
 Look at the muscular stone Atlantes supporting on their backs the balcony on the building to the southwest.
 If you find architectural or record-type photography attractive, then the parapets of the Holborn Viaduct are a photographer’s paradise.

 London dragons are best photographed in overcast but bright conditions.
 Bright diffuse light gives the image depth and contrast – modelling a dragon nicely by bringing out his scales, wings and claws in relief – while retaining detail in the shadow areas, which helps to bring out the expression in his face.

 To photograph a dragon in silhouette a bright sunny day is best and you must be able to control (or lock) your exposure.
-Take your exposure off some bright surrounding buildings or the sky (half-press your shutter to lock the exposure); re-compose your dragon photograph on screen/viewfinder; take your photo.
+Take an exposure reading off some bright surrounding buildings or the sky (half-press your shutter to lock the exposure), re-compose your dragon photograph and take your photo.